SarahFletcher86/pinpilot/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/17LvRW-fn9JO4-Ro-SzxlVpY8YG37NfII
+View your a pp in AI Studio: https://ai.studio/apps/drive/17LvRW-fn9JO4-Ro-SzxlVpY8YG37NfII

 ## Run Locally